Kosovo during World War II

 Kosovo during the Second World War was in a very dramatic period, because different currents clashed, bringing constant tensions within it.
 During World War II, the region of Kosovo was split into three occupational zones: Italian, German, and Bulgarian.
 Partisans from Albania and Yugoslavia led the fight for Kosovo's independence from the invader and his allies.
+During occupation by Axis powers, Bulgarian and Albanian collaborators killed thousands of Kosovo Serbs and Montenegrins.
+Tens of thousands were also expelled or were placed into concentration camps.

 Overview

 Yugoslavia was conquered by the Axis in April 1941 and divided mainly between Italy and Germany.
 Kosovo was included mainly in the Italian controlled area and was united to fascist Albania between 1941 and 1943.

 After the Axis invasion of Yugoslavia in 1941, most of Kosovo was assigned to Italian-controlled Albania, with the rest being controlled by Germany and Bulgaria.
-A three-dimensional conflict ensued, involving inter-ethnic, ideological, and international affiliations, with the first being most important.
+A three-dimensional conflict ensued, involving inter-ethnic, ideological, and international affiliations.

+Persecution of Serbs and Montenegrins

-Mustafa Kruja, the then-Prime Minister of Albania, was in Kosovo in June 1942, and at a meeting with the Albanian leaders of Kosovo, he said: "We should endeavor to ensure that the Serb population of Kosovo be – the area be cleansed of them and all Serbs who had been living there for centuries should be termed colonialists and sent to concentration camps in Albania.
-The Serb settlers should be killed."
-It is estimated that at least 10,000 Serbs were massacred and a further 200,000 expelled from Kosovo during WW2.
+Mustafa Kruja, the then-Prime Minister of Albania, was in Kosovo in June 1942, and at a meeting with the Albanian leaders of Kosovo, he said: "Efforts should be made to get rid of the Serbian population in Kosovo and Metohija as soon as possible ...
+All indigenous Serbs should be declared as colonists and, with the help of the governments of Albania and Italy, should be sent to concentration camps in Albania.
+The Serbian settlers should be killed."
+It is estimated that approximately 10,000 Serbs and Montenegrins were massacred in Kosovo throughout the war, mainly by Albanian paramilitaries.
+Around between 70,000 and 100,000 Serbs and Montenegrins were deported or sent to concentration camps throughout the war and 72,000 Albanians had settled in Kosovo from Albania.
 In the Nuremberg trials, it was established that the SS Skanderbeg committed crimes against humanity in Kosovo against ethnic Serbs, Jews, and Roma.

+Recorded crimes against Serbs include the massacre of 162 people from April–May 1941 in the districts of Peja, Gjakova, Istog and Drenica, the killings of 150 people from 30 September–10 October 1941 in North Kosovo, the shooting of 65 people from the village of Rakosh in October 1943 and massacre of some 230 Serbs in Peja during late 1943, among many others.
+These were frequently accompanied by the burning down of villages and expulsions.